 Ferrari unveils new F1 car with Red Bull in their sights

-The Scuderia finished second in the drivers and constructors championships last time out after an error-strewn campaign, way behind Red Bull whose top driver Verstappen comfortably retained his title.
+The iconic Italian outfit finished second in the drivers and constructors championships last time out after an error-strewn campaign, way behind Red Bull whose top driver Verstappen comfortably retained his title.

+A Ferrari driver hasn't won the championship since Kimi Raikkonen back in 2007 and the most recent constructors title came the following year, a long drought for F1's most successful team.

-"The goal is to win, clearly," said driver Charles Leclerc, who took the SF-23 for a spin around the Maranello track in front of some of the team's passionate supporters.
+"The goal is to win, clearly," said driver Charles Leclerc, who took the SF-23 for a spin around the Maranello track in front of around 500 of the team's famously passionate supporters.

 "The feeling of winning is what motivates me, motivates all the team too.
 I'm really looking forward to getting back in the car and trying to win the championship."